drag0sd0g/MariaAlpha/docs/execution-engine-explainer.md

 The execution engine needs `OrderSignal`, `Side`, and `OrderType` — models that also exist in the strategy engine.
 Rather than creating a shared-models library, these are replicated locally under `com.mariaalpha.executionengine.model`.
 This avoids coupling two independently deployable services.
 The field names match exactly, so Kafka JSON deserialisation works without mapping.
 A shared-models module will be introduced when a third consumer needs the same types.

+The execution engine's `OrderType` enum is the richest copy in the system: it carries the four Phase-2 additions (IOC, FOK, GTC, ICEBERG) on top of the MVP MARKET/LIMIT/STOP.
+The order-manager `OrderType` mirrors it.
+The strategy-engine `OrderType` deliberately stays at MARKET/LIMIT — strategies only emit those two; richer types arrive through the manual REST API.
+Post-trade goes one further and also enumerates `STOP_LIMIT` and `PEGGED` so its TCA pipeline doesn't need a schema bump for Phase 3.

-The execution engine's `OrderType` adds `STOP` (not present in the strategy engine's copy).
-The execution engine's `OrderSignal` adds `stopPrice` (not present in the strategy engine's copy).
-Jackson ignores unknown properties by default, so strategy engine signals (without `stopPrice`) deserialise correctly — `stopPrice` is simply `null`.
+The execution engine's `OrderSignal` adds `stopPrice` (not present in the strategy engine's copy), plus the Phase-2 fields `displayQuantity`, `tif`, and `parentOrderId`. `OrderSignal` retains a backwards-compatible 8-arg constructor so existing strategy-engine + test call sites compile unchanged.
+Jackson ignores unknown properties by default, so strategy engine signals deserialise correctly — the missing fields are simply `null`.

 ### Callback-Based Fill Delivery